ngracioli/ngracioli/README.md

 ## Hi there!
 Welcome to my GitHub👋 !!!

-My name is Nicolas, I am 18 years old, and I am studying Information Systems at the university FHO (Uniararas) | Fundação Hermínio Ometto in Brazil.
+My name is Nicolas, I am 18 years old, and I am studying Information Systems at the university FHO (Fundação Hermínio Ometto) in Brazil.

 ## Technologies: